 That said, I hope here to provide readers with some clarity and at least an entry level elaboration as to what it is that I believe as a Christian in detail, particularly as related to some well-known and oft-used labels.

 First off: Yes, I am a Calvinist.
 (This is the tag that I’m asked about most often.)

 I believe that salvation is monergistic (with God doing everything by His grace to perfectly and completely save His people) rather than synergistic (where man cooperates with God in order to attain (or maintain) a salvation that has not been secured for him completely or perfectly by God’s grace alone).
 I believe that God has secured for Himself a particular people and that the sacrifice of Christ saved those specific, chosen people perfectly and completely, rather than making a generic, nonspecific group of people merely savable.
-I do not believe that Christ tried to save everyone and does the best that He can with what He’s got to work with, but ultimately fails to accomplish His will for His people.
+I do not believe that Christ tries but ultimately fails to accomplish His will for any of His people.
 I believe that He succeeds completely in saving each and every one of His chosen people, all by His grace, all for His glory, and all to the eternal benefit of His people.